dwayne/elm-random-quote-machine/tutorial/step-02.md

-The [Raleway](https://fonts.google.com/specimen/Raleway) font is imported from [Google Fonts](https://fonts.google.com/) and only the 400 and 500 weights are requested since that's all you'll need for this project.
+The [Raleway](https://fonts.google.com/specimen/Raleway) font is imported from [Google Fonts](https://fonts.google.com/) and only the 400 and 500 weights are requested since that's all we'll need for this project.

 The `body`'s default margin is removed and its height is set to be 100% of the viewport's height.
-This sets the stage for when you need to place everything in the middle of the viewport&mdash;which happens next.
+This sets the stage for when we need to place everything in the middle of the viewport&mdash;which we do next.

 ## Style the background